kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 2. **The Sub-Manager Interfaces** (`pkg/kubelet/kubelet.go`)

-   Resource managers must implement a new interface to accept dynamic sync events natively, avoiding a full Kubelet restart.
+   Resource managers must implement a new interface to accept dynamic sync events natively on the running node.
 ```go
 // ResourceResizer defines the interface for sub-managers to accept dynamic capacity changes
 type ResourceResizer interface {